-This presentation contains references to estimates of gross and net reserves and resources are the working interest (operating or non-operating) share before deduction of royalties and without including any royalty interests.
+This presentation contains references to estimates of gross and net reserves and resources attributed to the Corporation's oil and gas assets.
+Gross reserves / resources are the working interest (operating) share before deduction of royalties and without including any royalty interests.
 Net reserves / resources are the working interest (operating or non-operating) share after deduction of royalty obligations, plus royalty interests in reserves/resources, and in respect of PSCs in Malaysia, adjusted for cost and profit oil.
 Unless otherwise indicated, reserves / resource volumes are presented on a gross basis.